LinkedInAttic/archetype/_posts/tutorials/2012-10-15-beautiful-typography-everywhere.md

 ## Pre-requisite

-For this to work, we rely on a classname attached to the `<hml>` element to help us target specific operating systems.
+For this to work, we rely on a classname attached to the `<html>` element to help us target specific operating systems.
 Here's an example using simple User Agent sniffing in JavaScript (used on this site):

 {% highlight javascript %}
 (function() {var p = {